ghga-de/milestones-docs/33-green-wrasse/technical_specification.md

 - DS views list of access requests
 - DS finds access request of DR
 - DS changes the status from "pending" to either
-  - "allowed": access permitted, setting an expiration date
+  - "allowed": access permitted, setting start and end date
   - "denied": access denied
+- Notification email is sent out to DR
-- An email is sent to the DR + DS informing about the status change
+- Confirmation email is sent out to DS
 - DR logs in to Data Portal
 - DR visits the download or profile page
 - DR should see the newly accessible dataset